hyeonjo00/hyeonjo-website/README.md

 ## About

-I build practical software products from idea to working system.

-My work spans AI SaaS products, full-stack web applications, backend pipelines, browser extensions, desktop software, and low-level systems.
-I care about polished UX, reliable architecture, clear product thinking, and shipping projects that feel complete enough to be used in the real world.
+I build end-to-end software systems that combine product thinking, system design, and AI-driven workflows.

+My focus is on:
+- Designing scalable backend architectures (queues, pipelines, async systems)
+- Building production-ready AI-powered applications
+- Creating polished user-facing products with strong UX

+I work across the full stack, from frontend interfaces to backend infrastructure, and I prioritize systems that are reliable, observable, and designed to scale.

-Recently, I have been building with Next.js, TypeScript, Prisma, PostgreSQL, Redis, BullMQ, OpenAI API, Claude, JavaFX, Chrome Extensions, C, and Java.
+Recently, I have been working with Next.js, TypeScript, Prisma, PostgreSQL, Redis, BullMQ, and LLM APIs (OpenAI, Claude) to build real-world AI products.

 ---